 Smithville's social infrastructure is the connective tissue that creates a sense of community.
 It consists of the physical spaces and organizations that bring people together to live, work and play.

-A focus on planning for social infrastructure will help the community create important connection points and locations.
+infrastructure will help the community create important connection points and locations.